-2.2 Initiating a Request
+2.2 Initiating a Request (Revised 01/31/13)

 Board of Governors statute stipulates that all purchases over $25,000 require a competitive bid (see Section 2.4).
-Purchasing reserves the right to competitively bid any request where a competitive market is known to exist (i.e. printing, furniture, promotional items, business equipment, etc.).
+PASS reserves the right to competitively bid any request where a competitive market is known to exist (i.e. printing, furniture, promotional items, business equipment, etc.).

 To ensure the best price and quality of goods and services, adequate planning and lead time are essential.
-Departments should communicate their requirements to Purchasing as early in the process as possible.
+Departments should communicate their requirements to PASS as early in the process as possible.
 This is especially important when special approvals are required prior to issuing a Purchase Order.
 Without sufficient lead-time, proper market research and vendor negotiations are jeopardized.
 Advance planning is especially critical before a fiscal or calendar year end or grant/contract termination dates.